What’s the minimum credit score to buy a car?

 - Consider a buy here, pay here dealership.
 Offering second-chance car loans, these dealerships should only be used if you cannot secure financing anywhere else.
 Outside of high rates, there will likely be high fees.

-While your credit score serves as an important indicator for lenders considering your loan application, don’t let a bad score get in the way of a future purchase.
-Instead, remember that it is not the only approval factor, and there are simple steps you can take today to improve your credit.
+While your credit score serves as an important indicator for lenders, don’t let a bad score get in the way of a future purchase.
+Your credit score is not the only factor involved in the approval process, and there are simple steps you can take to improve your credit before you apply.
 Start working on it now to improve your chances of a good rate when buying your next car.

 You may also like